 Even if you’re determined to practice your tabs and strumming patterns every night, you might still falter every now and then.
 One way to stay motivated is to make an effort to meet and surround yourself with other people who also enjoy the guitar and who won’t leave you to face your challenges on your own.

 There are plenty of online music forums where people can talk about their passion for playing guitar, and talk about their struggles with fretting and fingerpicking, as well as their successful solos.

 Then there’s meeting your new music teacher.
-It might seem like a small thing, but having regular beginner guitar lessons with a good teacher makes a big difference in staying motivated.
+It might seem like a small thing, but having regular beginner guitar lessons near me with a good teacher makes a big difference in staying motivated.
 A guitar teacher will help keep you on track, give you corrections when you need them, and help you recognize and celebrate your successes and progress.